 We've all seen GABA tea with it's miraculous benefits and sky-high prices.
 Picking up some GABA tea from the shelf we see claims of stress relief, pain relief and happiness promotion, amongst some.
 While GABA does do all those things, taking GABA in the form of tea or supplements doesn't allow it to get absorbed by the body in the same way as when it's naturally produced within our bodies.

-GABA tea is fermented differently than other tea types.
+GABA tea is processed differently than other tea types.
 It undergoes a unique oxygen-free fermentation process after which the tea leaves stock up on GABA.

 Now let’s get a little technical.
 GABA: gamma-Aminobutyric acid.
 A component that is directly responsible for the regulation of our muscle tone, calming the nerves, improving sleep, and balancing our moods.
 This is a specific reference to the GABA naturally found in our bodies and does not relate to the GABA we get from GABA supplements.

 Although GABA is sold as a dietary supplement, it is also found naturally in tea.
 We prefer the latter.

 Naturally, all tea has GABA in it, although in relatively small amounts that don’t play a significant enough role.
 In the 1980s Japanese scientists found out that letting green tea ferment for 6 to 10 hours in a nitrogen-rich / oxygen-free environment results in an amount of GABA in the tea leaves 10 times the original.
 Later on, it was discovered that black tea and oolong that underwent the same process would also result in a large amount of GABA.

 GABA teas must have at least 150 mg of GABA per 100 grams of tea leaves.
 Nowadays the biggest producers of GABA tea are based in Taiwan and primarily produce oolongs.